Looking Back & Ahead

 A feeling of community especially during the pandemic.
 It was a nice way for us to build something together on-line.
 It is a family.

 Better time keeping

-The group want to keep to the fortnightly meetings, once via zoom once face to face when this is possible again.
+The group want to keep to monthly meetings, some times via zoom sometimes face to face.